ShaunaMartyn1/Data-Rep--Project-22/README.md

 Make a list of films.
 The list of films can be added to updated or deleted from.
 The list of films is suppossed to show up in the mongodb cluster.
 It is not working properly.
+There is an error with the POST/GET methods in the req.REST file.